 Payment of Winnings

-Like a regular online bookmaker, betting exchanges are fully automated.
+Like a regular online bookmaker, exchanges are fully automated.
 Therefore, the stake or liability is taken from your account when you place a bet and winnings are returned to your account (minus the commission) once a wager is settled.

-A betting exchange account is what the name suggests, an account on a betting exchange.
 These are peer-to-peer betting platforms where bets are placed between customers, which removes the need for a traditional bookmaker service.

-Betting exchanges offer the same sports and many of the same markets as a regular South African bookmaker.
+Theys offer the same sports and many of the same markets as a regular South African bookmaker.
 However, there are some differences with a betting exchange in football.
 Firstly, you can lay a selection, and also the margins tend to be lower, which gives customers better value.

 No, Betway is not a betting exchange.
 It is a traditional bookmaker.
 As a Betway customer, you bet against the bookmaker (Betway).
 If you win, Betway pays you.
 If you lose, Betway keeps your money.

-A betting exchange is a peer-to-peer platform where customers bet against each other.
+It is a peer-to-peer platform where customers bet against each other.
 For instance, one customer may want to bet that Rafa Nadal will win the French Open.
 Another customer may think Rafa won’t win, so these bets are matched on the exchange.
 With a bookmaker, the customer is betting against the bookie (not other customers).